svenwal/kuma-website/docs/docs/0.7.1/documentation/deployments.md

 In this deployment, a Kuma cluster is made of one global control plane and as many remote control planes as the number of zones that we want to support:

 * **Zone**: A zone identifies a Kubernetes cluster, a VPC, or any other cluster that we want to include in a Kuma service mesh.
+Valid characters are numbers, lowercase latin letters and '-', '_' symbols.

 <center>
 <img src="/images/docs/0.6.0/distributed-diagram.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>